ggciag/mandyoc/docs/files/installation.rst

 * Python 3.5+

-With required python libraries:
+With required python packages:

 * numpy
 * matplotlib
 * pandas

-To run the tests, some additional python libraries are required:
+To run the tests, some additional python packages are required:

 * pytest

-To build the documentation, further python libraries are necessary:
+To build the documentation, further python packages are necessary:

 * sphinx
 * sphinx_rtd_theme